LautiLosio/totalYouTubeTimeExtension/README.md

 - [x] Automatically detects open tabs with YouTube videos.
 - [x] Calculates and displays the total watch time for all identified videos.
 - [ ] (WIP) Calculates the estimated time to finish (ETF).
-The local time when you will finish to watch all the videos
+The local time when you will finish watching all the videos.

 ## Installation